Montour Falls, New York: History

-The modern day Village of Montour Falls is developed on the site of a former Seneca Indian village, Queanettquaga, informally known as Catherine's Town after a prominent Seneca Indian resident and leader, Queen Catharine Montour.
-Queen Catharine Montour's father (Peter Quebec) was a Mohawk Chief, and her mother (Margaret Montour Hunter) the daughter of an Oneida Chief.
+The modern day Village of Montour Falls is developed on the site of a former Seneca Indian village, Queanettquaga, informally known as Catherine's Town after a prominent Seneca Indian resident and leader, Catherine Montour.
+Montour's father, Peter Quebec, was a Mohawk Chief, and her mother (Margaret Montour Hunter) the daughter of an Oneida Chief.
 She would marry Seneca Indian Chief Thomas Htitson.
-Queen Catharine Montour's Seneca Tribe was a member of the Iroquois Confederacy.
+Catherine Montour's Seneca Tribe was a member of the Iroquois Confederacy.
 During America's War of Independence reprisals were sanctioned against tribes of the Iroquois Confederacy who had allied themselves with Great Britain.
 The infamous nearby Battle of Newtown, New York (August 1779) and the march that devastated Queanettquaga (and forty other Amerindian villages of the Finger Lakes) is known as the Sullivan-Clinton Expedition.
-In addition to burning Queen Catharine Montour's log palace, orchards were cut down, homes destroyed, livestock murdered and cropland salted.
+In addition to burning Montour's log palace, orchards were cut down, homes destroyed, livestock murdered and cropland salted.
 Residents of Catharine's Town dispersed to areas as far away as Niagara and Canada.
-Queen Catharine Montour (b.
+Montour (b.
 1710, died February 20, 1804) is memorialized by a grave mound located on her namesake Catharine Trail within the Montour Falls village limits.

 By 1788 the area began to be settled by European Americans.
 In 1805 the area was known as Mill's Landing after local resident George Mills.
 (The nearby village of Millport, to current times, is also named for George Mills).
 1802 is the earliest date commonly used to mark the beginning of the Montour Falls community — it is the year George Mills was appointed postmaster.
 It is estimated the community of 1802 consisted of twenty residents – and no stores.

 Beginning in 1827 and completed in 1833, the Chemung Canal was built through Mills Landing to connect the Chemung River and its watershed to Seneca Lake.
 Mills Landing, later Havana, would become commercially significant given its location at the head of navigation on the Seneca Lake inlet.
 At the north end of the lake, another canal connected to the Erie Canal, leading both to the Great Lakes and to the Hudson River and port of New York City, to increase trade and commerce in the region.
 The village remained unincorporated until May 13, 1836, when it officially adopted a new name to become Havana, New York.
 The village of Havana was designated the first county seat of newly formed Schuyler County in 1854.
 By 1861 the county seat would be moved to Watkins Glen.

 The current name of Montour Falls was adopted for the village on March 20, 1895.
-The Town of Montour is also named after the 18th-century Native American Seneca tribe matriarch, Catharine Montour.
+The Town of Montour is also named after the 18th-century Native American Seneca tribe matriarch, Catherine Montour.